smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Menus/index.md

 # Video Streaming Menu
+When building a video-streaming navigation application, you can choose to create a custom menu using your own UI or use the built-in SDL menu system.
+The SDL menu allows you to display a menu structure so users can select menu options or submenus.
+For more information about the SDL menu system, see [menus](https://smartdevicelink.com/en/guides/iOS/displaying-a-user-interface/main-menu/i).
+It's recommended to use the built-in SDL menu system to have better performance, automatic driver distraction support - such as list limitations and text sizing, and more.

+To open the SDL built-in menu from your video streaming UI, see 'Opening the Built-In Menu' below.

 ## Opening the Built-In Menu
 The Show Menu RPC allows you to open the menu programmatically.
 That way, you can open the menu from your own UI.